 If you’re a traveler who’s “been there, done that” on the Big Island of Hawaii, here’s an off-the-beaten-path adventure for you.
 Travel to South Point for a hike to a green sand beach, Papalokea.

-The two-and-a-half-hour drive to South Point is an adventure in itself.
+The two-and-a-half-hour drive on Highway 11 to South Point is an adventure in itself.
 Alan and I approached the area from the Kailua-Kona side, where the road travels across lava fields on the flanks of Mauna Loa.

 Between mile markers 69 and 70, we turned right on the road to South Point.
 After passing a few houses and a bed and breakfast, civilization seemed to disappear.

 The wind blows constantly here, which is why the few trees that dot the grassy plain all lean in one direction.
 It’s also the reason for the wind farms that you’ll pass on your way to the end of the road.

 Once the pavement ends, a rutted dirt road leads to a parking area and the trail to the green sand beach.
 We started this adventure with the intention of driving our 4-wheel-drive rental jeep all the way to the beach, which violated the rental agreement, of course.

 After driving up the first section of the dirt path, we chickened out, parked the car and started the hike.
 The dirt track turned out to be very doable for a 4-wheel expert like Alan but we were glad we took the hike to the green sand beach instead.

-According to our trusty guidebook, Hawaii The Big Island Revealed, the walk to the green sand beach is a little over 2 miles each way.
+According to our trusty guidebook, Hawaii The Big Island Revealed, the green sand beach hike is a little over 2 miles each way.
 The wide open terrain is crisscrossed with red dirt tracks created by 4-wheel-drive vehicles.